PANDA CORNER

 Facial skin is most delicate:

-• Use products specifically for face
+• Use products specifically for the face

 • Be extra gentle with cleansing